RatJuggler/developer-portfolio/README.md

 intensive I have tried to ensure images layers are kept for re-use, and not discarded by accident (pruned), by tagging intermediate parts of the multi-stage docker builds.
 The build also uses a combined multi-stage docker build for the static and template images to save time.
 An additional image is built for the front-end proxy and is again based on my [Nginx golden image](https://github.com/RatJuggler/my-production-docker-build).

+  Build the shared resources with: `docker-compose -f docker-compose-shared.yml build`

   Build the builders with: `docker-compose -f docker-compose-builders.yml build`